bingostojanovic/MySightSecurity/README.md

 # MySightSecurity

-This project is work with ip-camera to live stream from camera using Mjpeg-view libraryl.
+This project is work with ip-camera to live stream from camera using Mjpeg-view library.

 <h1>Features</h1>
 <h5>- live video streaming from camera</h5>